 What is your warranty policy?

 We have exceptionally generous (and long) warranty periods.
 Read more at ratiocoffee.com/warranty.

 No. Adding heat to brewed coffee ruins the flavor within minutes.
 The Ratio glass carafe is thick, tempered borosilicate glass, and with the lid in place it keeps the coffee hot for about 15 minutes.
 If you will not be drinking the coffee immediately – please check out the thermal carafe.

 FDA-grade silicone and a single BPA-free plastic component are used internally.
 The plastic we have incorporated into the Ratio Eight is medical grade quality.
 Made of polysulfone, this food-grade quality plastic is FDA certified and a NSF compliant material.

 Can I run the glass carafe through the dishwasher?

 We do not recommend putting the Ratio glass carafe in the dishwasher.
 The Ratio carafe is made of tempered borosilicate glass, similar to laboratory glass.
 After each brew, we recommend rinsing the carafe in warm tap water, using a drop of dish soap if you’d like.
 You may use the Ratio Machine Wash as frequently as you’d like to remove mineral buildup and coffee stains.

 Will you ship overseas and do you have a 220 volt version?

 Yes.
-You can order with 110V (default, for US and Canada) or select 220V for other markets.
+Our standard voltage is 110V (for US and Canada), but we do produce a 220V for other markets.
 International shipping is available and the shipping charge will be displayed during checkout.
 Please note that your country’s importation duties and taxes will be charged to you.
 To order a 220V version, please send us a note to [email protected]

 Can I use a Chemex carafe?